sortofsleepy/staticsitegen/readme.md

 Basic static site builder
 ===
-(note - test site is at http://staticgentest.surge.sh/)
+(note - there is a test site is at http://staticgentest.surge.sh/)

 This is a very very simple, no frills static site generator / site builder.
 There's no fancy parsing, manipulating, or any other kind of black magic going on; this is designed to help you get a static site up and going and to allow you to